November is Adopt A Senior Pet Month, so it’s a great time to talk about all the advantages adopting sweet senior

 If you’ve got other pets or small children, a kitten will probably need more attention and time for acclimation.
-They’re more delicate, and can be hurt easily by kids who confuse playing with rough-housing or other territorial pets you already have.
+They’re more delicate, and can be hurt easily by kids who confuse playing with rough-housing.
+With kittens, you also have to worry about other territorial pets you already have.

 Conversely, older cats are more likely to understand the difference between your furniture and a scratching post.
 Either way, adult cats are actually easier to train than kittens because they have longer attention spans.

-Finally, if you’ve got your heart set on a kitten instead of that full-grown cat, consider this: It’ll be an a full-grown cat in a year or less.
+Finally, if you’ve got your heart set on a kitten instead of that full-grown cat, consider this: It’ll be a full-grown cat in a year or less.
 Adopt a senior and you’ll give a needy cat a home — and you just might save a life.